PakSat-1R Program -- In-Orbit Delivery Program

 PakSat-1R Program

-On October 15, 2005, in Beijing, the Pakistan Space & Upper Atmosphere Research Commission (SUPARCO) and China Great Wall Industry Corp.
-(CGWIC) signed a contract for the PakSat-1R satellite.
+On October 15, 2008, the Pakistan Space & Upper Atmosphere Research Commission (SUPARCO) and China Great Wall Industry Corp.
+(CGWIC) signed a contract for the PakSat-1R satellite in beijing.

-The PakSat-1R contract is the thrd communications satellite contract signed by China's space industry with international customers.
+The PakSat-1R contract is the third communications satellite contract signed by China's space industry with international customers.
 It is also China's first satellite in-orbit delivery contract signed with an Asian customer.

-The PakSat-1R satellite will provide telecommunications and broadcasting services to Pakistan.
+The PakSat-1R satellite will be positioned at 38 degrees east longitude, and will provide telecommunications and broadcast services to Pakistan.
 The satellite is based on the three-axis-stabilised DFH-4 satellite platform developed by China Academy of Space Technology (CAST), and is fitted with 12 active C-band and 18 active Ku-band transponders.
 The service life span of the satellite will be 15 years.
-The satellite will be launched on a Long March-3B launch vehicle developed by China Academy of Launch Vehicle Technology (CALT) from the Xichang Satellite Launch Center and delivered to SUPARCO in mid 2011 and deliver in-orbit to customer after testing.
+PakSat-1R satellite was successfully launched on board the LM-3B launch vehicle developed by CALT from XSLC on Aug.12, 2011; and was delivered in orbit to SUPARCO on Nov.1.
+On Nov.30,Lahore and Karachi ground stations were also successfully delivered.